 India is incredible.
 Incredible is India.
 There could not have been a better adjective for the entire experience of living and having to experience the country.

-Every place has a story, and while there might be people who strive to dig up stories of the cities, there are still many Indian villages which have even bizarre, weird, amazing, inspirational stories, all condensed into one word – INCREDIBLE.
+Every place has a story, and while there might be people who strive to dig up stories of the cities, there are still many Indian villages that have even bizarre, weird, amazing, inspirational stories, all condensed into one word – INCREDIBLE.

 1. The Kathewadi Miracle